ZebMcKayhan/WireguardManager/README.md

 Now wg21 will attempt to connect to the cloud server by itself but until we setup the peer there it will not be able to make the connection.

-We could now continue and add more peers for direct connection, like over ipv6 for me:
+We could now continue and add more peers for direct connection, like over ipv6 for me (not needed if you dont have ipv6 or any other means of direct connection):
 ```sh
 E:Option ==> create Phone1 wg21 ipv6 dns=local
 ```